raviroshan/assemble-webpack/README.md

 **Note**: Until you link the required resources in your project's dependency graph, Webpack will NOT be able to track it for any changes during `Watch` mode or while running `Webpack-dev-server`.

 So even though `assembleWebpack` plugin generates the output during Webpack build, you still need to explicitly `import/require` the Handlebar resources somewhere in your project so that it can be re-compiled on the respective file changes.

+# Credits

+The repo is forked from https://github.com/raviroshan/assemble-webpack

 # Demo/Example